ChrisChang8/spikeBeta-1.5/README.md

 - 🌸 **Resolution Requirements:** 1920x1080.
 - 🌸 **Valorant MUST be in 'Windowed Fullscreen' mode.**
 - 🌸 **Move Toggle:** Press 'ctrl' + 'alt' simultaneously 🐱.
-- 🌸 **Automatic Timer Reset:** The timer won’t stop if the spike is defused early, but it will automatically reset for the next plant.

 ## Installation
 1. Download the repository and extract the files.